Movin' On Without You: Reception

 "Movin' On Without You" received critical acclaim from most contemporary music critics who reviewed the track.
 David Jeffries from AllMusic, who wrote the extended biography of the singer, highlighted the song (viewed as [Untranslated song]) as one of Utada's career and parent album standouts.
-A reviewer from the online publication CDJournal was positive towards the song, calling it a "speedy dance beat" and praised their lyrical content and vocal delivery for being quite "persuasive" and challenging for a fifteen-year-old. the song had a tie-in as the Japanese CM song for the Nissan Terrano.
-At the 2000 Japan Gold Disc awards, they awarded the song along with "Time Will Tell" and "Automatic" for their own special Songs of the Year award.
+A reviewer from the online publication CDJournal was positive towards the song, calling it a "speedy dance beat" and praised their lyrical content and vocal delivery for being quite "persuasive" and challenging for a fifteen-year-old.
+The song had a tie-in as the Japanese CM song for the Nissan Terrano.
+At the 14th Japan Gold Disc Awards, they awarded the song along with "Addicted to You" and "Automatic" their own special Songs of the Year awards.

-Commercially, the song proved to be another consecutive success.
-Because the single was released on the 8 cm format, it served it as the primary charting format.
-The song debuted at number five on the Oricon Weekly Chart with estimated 473,530 sales in its first week.
-This charted lower than their previous single "Automatic" which peaked at number four in its first week.
-The song lowered in its positioning and eventually stayed on the charts for twelve weeks in total which was lower than their previous single's chart duration.
-Then, not long after, the song was re-released by Toshiba-EMI and was released as a standard compact disc.
-In its first week, the song debuted at number one, which became their first number-one single on Oricon and their second single to peak inside the top three.
-The song stayed in the chart for thirteen weeks and sold over 800,000 units in its re-release.
+Commercially, the song proved to be another mammoth success.
+The 12cm edition of the single debuted atop the Oricon Singles Chart with 372,170 copies sold in its first week, making it Utada's first chart-topper.
+The 8cm edition debuted at number five with 101,360 copies sold in its first week.
+This charted lower than the 8cm version of their previous single "Automatic," which debuted at number four in its first week.
+The 12cm disc was ranked as the 16th best-selling single of 1999 in Japan, while the 8cm disc was ranked as the 59th.
+Oricon tabulated the 8cm and 12cm versions separately, but when combined, "Movin' on without you" was the eighth best-selling single of that fiscal year.

 In April 1999, the song was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of a million units in Japan, which became their second consecutive million selling single there.
 To date, "Movin' On Without You" has sold over 1.22 million units in Japan, which became their second best selling single of all time, just behind their debut single and was listed as one of the best selling singles in Japan.
 Following the success of their million selling singles, this effort was followed by "Addicted to You", "Wait & See (Risk)", "For You", "Time Limit", "Can You Keep a Secret?" from Distance, "Travelling" from Deep River and "Colors" from Ultra Blue.